dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 # Rigid-body simulation with contacts
+The real-time simulation of rigid-bodies subjected to forces and contacts is the main feature of a physics engine for video-games or animation.
+Rigid-bodies are typically used to simulate the dynamics of non-deformable solids as well as well as to integrate the trajectory of solids controlled as the velocity level by the user (e.g. moving platforms).
+On the other hand, rigid-bodies are not enough to simulate, e.g., cars, ragdolls, or robotic systems, as those use-cases require adding restrictions on the relative motion between their parts with joints.
+Joints are the topic of [another chapter](joint_constraints_and_multibodies.md).

+In this chapter, we first show how to initialize a [physics world](#initializing-the-physics-world) which will construct all that is to be physically simulated and will drive the physics simulation.
+Then we introduce the [rigid-bodies](#rigid-bodies) themselves as well as their construction and statuses.
+Though note that a rigid-body alone will deal with all the dynamics but without any contact.
+Another type of entities, [colliders](#colliders), have to be created and attached to rigid-bodies (or any kind of body part actually) afterward in order to generate contacts.
+Finally, external forces can be applied to some bodies of the world by creating [force generators](#gravity-and-external-forces).

 ## Initializing the physics world
 The [`World`](/rustdoc/nphysics3d/world/struct.World.html) structure is at the core of **nphysics**.
 It will contain all the objects to be handled by the physics engine and will perform all the collision detection, dynamics integrations, and event generation.
 It is easily initialized with `World::new()`.
 This constructor will initialize the physics engine with all its default parameters, including: